 Shift Left – the title chosen from a roadworks sign which appealed to Haines’ left-leaning attitude – remains New Zealand’s biggest-selling jazz album.
 Yet, a year later, when it was awarded Jazz Album of the Year, Haines wasn’t interested in the accolade or the album anymore.
 He was only 22 when he recorded it and had, he said, “moved on into electronic music and found the album dated.”

-Shift Left remains a benchmark in Haines’s career, but there had plenty of work before it … and there has much more, and more musical diversity, since.
+Shift Left remains a benchmark in Haines’s career; in April 2019 the album was remastered and expanded for a reissue.
+But there had plenty of work before it … and there has much more, and more musical diversity, since.

 Nathan Haines, born in 1972, and his younger, guitar-playing brother Joel grew up with jazz in their suburban home on Auckland’s sprawling North Shore.
 Their father Kevin Haines is an accomplished acoustic bass player and so classic jazz – Coltrane, Davis, Rollins and others – was a natural part of their upbringing, as was performing.

 While still at school the boys joined their father to play as Second Generation and that brought them further into contact with local players such as saxophonist Brian Smith, trumpeter George Chisholm, drummer Tony Hopkins and many others.

 ‘Shift Left’ remains a benchmark in Haines’s career – and there has been plenty more since.